Deseret CWMU

 • Take time to shoot and sight in your rifle before your hunt.
 Know your rifle and your limitations.

 • Hunters are allowed to shoot one, and only one, animal for which they have a permit.
 Once you hit an animal and/or draw blood, that is your animal.
-Please be aware of your animal and its surroundings, and pick your shots carefully.
+Please be aware of your animal and its surroundings and pick your shots carefully.

-• Most other wildlife species found on Deseret are protected by state law and/or require special licenses or permits to ‘take’ these animals.
+• Most other wildlife species found on the Deseret CWMU are protected by state law and/or require special licenses or permits to ‘take’ these animals.
 Hunting other wildlife species of any kind is prohibited.
 This includes but is not limited to: coyotes, badgers, ground squirrels, foxes, upland birds, grouse, and waterfowl.

 • No pre-seasons scouting